-- N_U individuals with highest fitness values are selected. - 2 N_U individuals with worst fitness values are removed and N_U individuals selected in Step 1 are added into the mating pool.
+- lacktriangledown NU individuals with highest fitness values are selected. - $N_U$ individuals selected in Step 1 are added into the mating pool. - $N_U$ Individuals with worst fitness values are removed from the sample.

 This completes the selection procedure for one iteration.
 Repeat the iteration until the mating pool of desired size is obtained.